NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 ### Download session directory

 First we will download the directory we have created for this session.
-This directory is called <span style="color:crimson">session4_maftools</span>, and you can download it [here]().
+This directory is called <span style="color:crimson">session4_maftools</span>, and you can download it [here](https://github.com/NCI-ITEB/tumor_epidemiology_approaches_materials/raw/main/practical_materials/practical_4/session4_maftools.zip).
+You may have to unzip the download first before use.

 This directory includes 2 files: 1) the MAF data we will be using today, and 2) the R script with all of the commands you will find throughout this part of the practical session.